 It depends on what type of help you are requesting.
 I don't know of any organization that will rebuild a house.
 There is Habitat for Humanity, but you have to meet certain requirements, and just because you apply doesn't mean you will be accepted and if you are accepted there is usually a quite a waiting list before your name comes up to have the house built.

 If you are planning on moving into an apartment, which is what I would do, you can go to the office of a nearby Salvation Army and ask for a voucher for free furniture and the furniture you need has to be the necessities, usually they don't consider things like a computer or TVs necessities.
-Most of the time for things like that you have to provide transportation to pick the items up.
-Also anybody that owns a home should have home owners insurance.

 This same thing happened to a girl friend years ago but it was her young daughter that was disabled.
 They too lost everything including their miniature poodle [poor thing] it didn't make it out of the house.
 They went to the county they lived in and the Salvation Army for help.